-"Will window film cause my glass to break?"
+“Will window film cause my glass to break?”
 This is one of the most frequently asked question we receive from our potential customers.
-As mentioned in our recent post about window film myths, this is a common concern.
-Many in the San Francisco Bay Area have been lead to believe that window film causes thermal stress glass breakage.
+As our recent post about window film myths mentioned, this is a common concern.
+Many in the San Francisco Bay Area have been led to believe that window film causes thermal stress glass breakage.
 Why does this misconception exist?
 It is based on the fact that window film can increase the thermal stress on the glass due to sunlight.
 However, the misconception does not take into account a few factors.
 Factors like the relative strength of glass and the heat tolerances of different types of glass need to be considered.
 Also, there are techniques that window film manufacturers and installers take to avoid the risk of thermal stress breakage.

 What is Thermal Stress

 Thermal stress is caused when glass is exposed to excessive temperature variation.
 The greater the temperature difference, the greater the thermal stress.
 Temperature differences in window glass are generally caused by the way sunshine affects a window.
 Different parts of the window receive different amounts of sunlight and heat.
 For instance, the center of a window gets direct sunlight and the edges get less.
 The sun’s energy warms the center of the window, causing it to expands.
 This puts pressure on the cooler edges to also expand.
 If this pressure exceeds the breaking strength of the glass, it can fracture.